 * U.S. private sector hiring rose by the most in a year

-The euro fell 0.4 percent to $1.3531.
+The euro was little changed at $1.3588, off the session low of $1.3527.
 Service sector data showed activity in Italy and France contracting in November but expanding in Spain and Germany, highlighting the divergence in the bloc.

-Markets are eyeing U.S. gross domestic product data on Thursday and the non-farm payrolls report on Friday, which investors will study for clues about when the Fed will taper its monetary stimulus.
+Markets are eyeing U.S. gross domestic product data on Thursday and the non-farm payrolls report on Friday, which will be studied for clues about when the Fed will taper its monetary stimulus.
 Its next policy meeting is on Dec.
 17-18.

 Many investors and analysts expect the Fed to begin reducing stimulus at its March meeting, so an upbeat employment report would increase speculation that tapering could come earlier.

-Manuel Oliveri, currency strategist at Credit Agricole who expects the Fed to begin tapering in January, said this could be the most important week of the year for the dollar.
+Manuel Oliveri, currency strategist at Credit Agricole, expects the Fed to begin tapering in January and said this could be the most important week of the year for the dollar.

-The euro fell 0.1 percent to 1.2276 Swiss franc, having hit as low as $1.2258 on trading platform EBS, the weakest since early October.
+The euro was last down 0.2 percent to 1.2258 Swiss franc , having hit as low as 1.2254, the weakest since early October.

 The European Central Bank meets to set policy on Thursday, after last month unexpectedly cutting its key interest rate to a record low of 0.25 percent.

-"People are (also) looking at what could potentially happen at the ECB tomorrow," said Geoffrey Yu, currency analyst at UBS.
-"There might be a few people expecting them to ease.
+"People are (also) looking at what could potentially happen at the ECB tomorrow," said Geoffrey Yu, currency analyst at UBS in London "There might be a few people expecting them to ease.
 I don't think we're going to get anything."

-The Australian dollar fell to a three-month low after data showed 0.6 percent growth in GDP in the third quarter, below analysts' median forecast of 0.8 percent.
+The Australian dollar fell to a three-month low after data showed 0.6 percent growth in GDP in the third quarter, which was below analysts' median forecast of 0.8 percent.